WDI-DTLA-41/assessments/week-04/mechanical.md

 }
 ```

-Write the function definition for `two` so that it returns 3
+Write the function definition for `two` so that it adds 1 from one and returns 3

 ```
 one(two) // 3